-Summer is upon us and it already feels like it is FLYING by, but fear not!
-We have outlined TEN exciting and effective ways to maximize the time that you have remaining as a family and have a blast doing so.
+Summer learning time is upon us and it already feels like it is FLYING by, but fear not!
+We have outlined TEN exciting and effective ways to maximize the time that you have remaining and have a blast doing so.
 No time to waste, let’s live it up this summer!

 1. Passion Project

 What is a Passion Project exactly?
 The name pretty much says it all!
-Essentially, each member of your family decides upon a topic in which they find inspiration and diligently research, create and execute presentations as a family in a few weeks.
-Last summer, my family decided to use the social climate to propel our music themed passion projects which resulted in our two oldest children curating dynamic presentations (one using a slide deck and the other a poster board) on two musicians who now serve as key role models in their lives.
-If you happen to want to take this idea to the next level, feel free to find a list of extended project ideas here (thanks, Develop Good Habits!).
+Essentially, each member of your family decides on a topic in which they find inspiration.
+They research, create and execute presentations as a family in a few weeks.
+Last summer, my family used the social climate to propel music-themed passion projects.
+This resulted in our two oldest children curating dynamic presentations on two musicians who are key role models in their lives.
+If you want to take this idea to the next level, find a list of extended project ideas here.

 2. Summer Reading

 Most schools and local libraries provide lists of suggested (or required!) summer reading materials.
-If you are searching for something different, head on over to these resources and dive right in: Imagination Soup for all ages, Scholastic’s Middle School list and Understood.org’s list for reluctant readers!
-Also, don’t forget how exciting receiving magazine subscriptions was for you as a child, try finding a high-interest magazine for your kiddo (Kazoo and Lego are two of our favorites!).
-So, find a shady cozy nook on a picnic blanket or soak in the sun with a refreshing lemonade and enjoy reading as a family this summer!
+If you’re searching for something different, dive into these resources: Imagination Soup, Scholastic’s Middle School list and Understood.org’s list for reluctant readers!
+Don’t forget how exciting receiving magazine subscriptions was as a child.
+Try finding a high-interest magazine for your kiddo (Kazoo and Lego are two of our favorites!).
+Find a shady nook and blanket or soak in the sun with lemonade and enjoy reading this summer!

 3. Game Time

-Explore a variety of games – card, board, imagination, mental, online – as they not only help your learners stay engaged and bust boredom, but also to continue strengthening their critical thinking and Executive Functioning skills.
-As you may know, these are critical components to any learner’s social-emotional toolbox, so best to spend some downtime developing these underlying abilities before it comes time for them to tap into them as a resource come next school year!
+Explore a variety of games – card, board, imagination, mental, online.
+They not only help your learners stay engaged and bust boredom, but strengthen their critical thinking and Executive Functioning skills.
+As you may know, these are critical components to any learner’s social-emotional toolbox.
+Spend some downtime developing these abilities before next school year!
 For ideas, please check out the second week of our summer video series!